hillsborough-hackathon-2013/Parks-Are-Cool/README.md

 Installation:
-    Web server running Word Press Version 3.5.1 with FTP enabled Restore template and content from wp-backup folder FTP the application files (everything except the wp-backup folder and this readme file) to the "app" folder under the site root.
+    Web server running Word Press Version 3.5.1 with FTP enabled Restore template and content from wp-backup folder FTP the application files to the "app" folder under the site root EXCEPT wp-backup & .idea folders and this readme file